rkataishi/project-agentic-template/docs/external_knowledge/know_task_master_integration.md

 Task Master is not a replacement for TOFA.
 It is a coordination assistant.

 All plans, reasoning, and documentation must be written directly in:
-- `pipeline/prd.md`
+- `docs/pipeline/active/prd.md`
-- `pipeline/microtasks.md`
+- `docs/pipeline/active/microtasks.md`
-- `pipeline/memories.md`
+- `docs/pipeline/memories.md`
-- `pipeline/learning_by_doing.md`
+- `docs/pipeline/learning_by_doing.md`

-The task CLI helps track status, list subtasks, assign tags, and initiate PRDs—but never generates logic or strategies.
+The `task-master` CLI helps track status, list subtasks, manage tags, and parse PRDs—but never generates logic or strategies.